OpenCDSS/cdss-learn-git/mkdocs-project/docs/08a-lesson-workflow-concepts/lesson-workflow-concepts.md

 **This workflow is recommended as the primary workflow for CDSS and is [discussed further below](#recommended-cdss-git-workflow).**

 The previous section presented a popular Git workflow.
-However, a "feature branch" workflow is simpler and aligns with Git defaults.
+However, a "feature branch" (also called "topic branch") workflow is simpler and aligns with Git defaults.

 * See the [Git Branching approach by Jeremy Helms](https://gist.github.com/digitaljhelms/4287848) - similar diagram to the Git Flow model
+* [GitHub Workflow](https://guides.github.com/introduction/flow/index.html) - the lightweight workflow recommended by GitHub
 * [blackfalcon/git-feature-workflow on GitHib](https://gist.github.com/blackfalcon/8428401) - a useful tutorial for the feature branching model
 * Atlassian (Bitbucket tutorials) - Bitbucket is an alternative to GitHub and is similar in many ways
 	+ [Git Feature Branch Workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow)